GautamRaj-12/obsidian-git-sync/fastapi-exploration/05_query_parameters.md

 	  - Output:
 		 ![image](images/image-6.png)
 		- *If we omit either of the two parameters, there will be an error as both are required.*
-		- One thing to notice again:
+		- One thing to notice in `{"published":"false"` is that false is a string.
+So, if we try to do any condition check using it, the